23 Jan

 2. That's Where You're Wrong

 There is an effortless quality to the track that perhaps explains why it doesn't always receive the monumental credit it deserves.
 While 'A Certain Romance' was about the friction of home, 'That's Where You're Wrong' feels like the freedom of the open road.
-It’s a track that was born to be a live classic, yet it has been treated like a guarded secret.
-To be honest, the band’s inability to keep it in the setlist with any consistency is quite sad.
+It's a track born to be a live classic, yet it's been treated like a guarded secret.
+To be honest, the band's inability to keep it in the setlist consistently is quite sad.

-The song did enjoy a brief, glorious resurrection in 2022 just before the release of 'The Car'.
+The song enjoyed a brief, glorious resurrection in 2022, just before the release of 'The Car'.
 Most notably, it reappeared during their headline sets at Reading & Leeds Festival, a moment that felt like a gift to the long-term fans who had championed the track for a decade.
 Hearing those chiming opening chords ring out across a festival field proved that the song’s power hadn't faded; if anything, it had grown more poignant with age.

 Honourable Mention.
 R U Mine